Photo courtesy of Richie Hardcore. 5 minute read.

 Currently, he sits on the board for White Ribbon NZ fighting against domestic violence and visits schools and universities to talk about stopping sexual and family violence.

-Porn in New Zealand and Australia are very similar, and Richie said both aren’t very different to the US or Canada.
+Porn-fueled issues in New Zealand and Australia are very similar, and Richie said both aren’t very different from the US or Canada.
 In Australia, over 90% of boys and over 60% of girls have seen pornography by the time they are 16.
 Boys are more likely than girls to become enthusiastic and regular consumers of porn, and young teens report feeling pressured to do things their partners have seen in porn.

 Richie said rape culture is where sexual violence stems from, and porn is tied in closely with the issue.
-The facts are 1 in 5 Australian women have been a victim of sexual violence, and in New Zealand 1 in 3 will report physical or sexual abuse by a partner.
+Experts estimate 1 in 5 Australian women have been a victim of sexual violence, and in New Zealand 1 in 3 will report physical or sexual abuse by a partner.

 “Porn gets left out of the equation because porn is considered cool,” Richie said.
 “But you can’t divorce the Harvey Weinstein’s from porn.”